Syrian Air Force: Lost during Syrian Civil War

 During the ongoing Syrian Civil War, the Syrian Air force suffered numerous losses of fixed, and rotary aircraft in the opening years.
 However, with Russian and Iranian support, combat readiness of the Syrian Arab Air Force assets had significantly increased during the later years of the conflict.

+The takeover of Syria by the rebels and the fall of the Assad regime in November/December 2024, combined with Israeli strikes throughout 2025 led to the Syrian Arab Air Force disintegrating.

 Commanders

 The following officers have served as Commanders of the Air Force: